genexus-books/gx-super-app/Flutter/example_superapp/ios/README.md

     /// - Parameter start: 0-based index from which elements will be returned.
     /// - Parameter count: Maximum number of returned elements ( 0 means all ).
     /// - Parameter completion: Completion handler for the result.
-    /// - Returns A cancelable operation.
+    /// - Returns a cancelable operation.
     open class func featuredMiniAppsInfo(start: Int, count: Int, completion: @escaping GXSuperApp.GXSuperAppProvisioning.MiniAppsInfoCompletion) -> GXFoundation.GXCancelableOperation
 ```